kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Step 4: Add authentication details from Secrets

 Integrations into external systems usually need authentication details dealing with sensitive data.
 To handle that data properly in Secrets, the LogPipeline supports the reference of Secrets.
-At the moment, mTLS and Basic Authentication are supported.
+At the moment, mutual TLS (mTLS) and Basic Authentication are supported.

 Using the **http** output definition and the **valueFrom** attribute, you can map Secret keys as in the following examples: